|City:||New York, NY, USA|

 Freddie sings a bit of Frère Jacques with the delay in his solo spot in The Prophet's Song, and it is well appreciated by the audience.

-After a blistering version of Stone Cold Crazy, the same few audience members keep shouting out for songs from Queen 1.
+After a blistering version of Stone Cold Crazy, the same few audience members keep shouting out for songs from the debut album.
 Freddie tries to introduce the next song but feels the need to address the audience more personally: "Thank you very much.
 We shall always remember New York.
 We're coming back here tomorrow and the day after.
 And now we'd like to do something from our very first album.
 Do you remember that one?"
 Freddie asks the audience for requests, and most people shout for Liar, which he acknowledges, like at most shows.
 One person shouts for Modern Times Rock 'n' Roll, but the band won't play that one tonight.
 "Tell you what, here's a little surprise for you," says Freddie before he starts the piano intro of Doing All Right.
 "I like this song," states an audience member.

 |Recording length:||82 minutes (2 CD, incomplete)|